jjewuz/Executor/README.md

     except Exception as e:
         return str(e)
 ```
-If your team assumes the use of the text on the left outside the command, specify `text` in the arguments.
+If your command assumes the use of the text on the left outside the command, specify `text` in the arguments.
 Example:

 ```python
 def lowercase(text):